deeedob/thesis/content/10_introduction.md

 One of the major issues in the integration of Qt user interfaces with these restricted audio plugin environments lays in reentrancy.
-A program or a function is re-entrant if multiple invocations can safely run concurrently, in other words they can be "re-entered".
+A program or a function is re-entrant if multiple invocations can safely run concurrently, in other words they can be "re-entered" from within the same process.
 This behavior is crucial since multiple instances of a plugin are usually created from within those loaded shared libraries.
-Lets have a look on a simple example which shows this problem:
+Lets have a look at a simple example which highlights this problem:

 ```cpp
 !include examples/reentrancy.cpp